 Savannah Buist (Sav)

 Born in Nashville, TN, Sav’s love of music began on a tour bus with her multi-instrumentalist father and R&B vocalist mother when she was three months old.
+Her birth was announced on the Grand Ol' Opry stage by Whispering Bill Anderson and her fate was set.
 At eleven, she picked up violin and dove headfirst into improvisational folk and jazz, reggae, funk, and rock.
 By sixteen, she’d become a versatile session player, composer, arranger, and performer.
-She added Takamine guitars, Fender basses, viola, mandolin, banjo, and musical saw to her arsenal, and went from writing novels to penning songs, drawing inspiration from heroes like Andrew Bird and Neko Case.
-Her songs are vulnerable, compelling, and saturated with vivid imagery, and colored with five-string violin arrangements thanks to her sponsors, Liquid and Knudson Electric Violins.
-She has been described by IPR as “one of the most compelling songwriters of our day.”
+She added Takamine guitars, Fender basses, viola, mandolin, banjo, and musical saw to her tour bag and went from writing novels to penning songs, drawing inspiration from heroes like Andrew Bird and Neko Case.
+Her songs are vulnerable, compelling, and saturated with vivid imagery, and colored with five-string violin arrangements thanks to her sponsors, Liquid Violins and Knudson Electric Violins.
+She has been described by NPR as “one of the most compelling songwriters of our day.”

 Katie Larson grew up in Northern Michigan.
 Her musical family encouraged a range of eclectic influences, and in 2006 she started playing cello in her public elementary school’s music program.
 Now she is a multi-instrumentalist, songwriter, and composer, who participates in film, design, art, and culinary adventures.
 Katie graduated from Interlochen Arts Academy in 2014, and has since been a full-time studio session player, songwriter, and touring musician.
+Repping NS Designs electric cellos and Louis and Clark acoustic cellos, Takamine guitars, Fender electric guitars and Shure microphones, Katie brings an arsenal of sound to the musical table.
 In 2017 she started cataloging her stories about the food she finds on the road in a visual food blog @katie.eats.food

 Hailing from the suburb of Northville, in Detroit, Michael Dause banged on pots and pans at the early age of one…and never really stopped.
 The first “real” instrument he learned to “destroy” was those mini kid drum sets, at the age of two.
 Two years later, at the age of four, Dause’s grandfather got him a full-sized drum set for Christmas.
 At seven, he began his first lessons.
 In middle school, Dause taught himself how to play the guitar, and began writing his own songs in ninth grade.